-Uterine Fibroid Specialist in Syracuse NY
+Uterine Fibroid Treatment in Syracuse, NY

 Fibroid Treatment Options

 With many years of quality in the healthcare industry, CNY Women’s Healthcare prides itself on providing fibroid treatment services to patients throughout Syracuse, New York.
 If you and your care provider determine that you have uterine fibroids, it is a good idea to discuss the various alternative treatment options for fibroids that are available to you, including uterine fibroid embolization (UFE).
+To schedule a consultation at our OBGYN office in Syracuse, NY, please call (315) 446-4400 and meet with our board-certified OBGYNs.

 Non-Invasive Treatment Options